Create a Custom Data Feed Provider

 Understanding the Model Class

 The model.js file contains a Model class for fetching data from your data sources.
 The Model field in the index.js file must point to this class.
 For each provider, you must implement the getData function that includes your custom logic for fetching data and formatting it as GeoJSON.
 The getData function accepts two arguments: req and callback.
-You must use the req argument to pass a standard Express.js request object and the callback function to return data parsed as GeoJSON.
-The following code shows examples of using the Model class in a template model.js file:
+You must use the req argument to pass a standard Express.js request object, but the callback function is optional to return data parsed as GeoJSON.
+The syntax that uses async should not be combined with the syntax that uses callback.
+Using these two together is antipattern for JavaScript and can lead to issues with error handling that may lead to process termination.
+The following code shows examples of using the Model class in a model.js file:

 Use dark colors for code blocksCopy